 Research teams include a range of individuals and grant applicants will have one of the following roles.
-For guidance on detailing the Research Staff and Technicians to be involved see section 3.1.
+For guidance on detailing the research staff that will be involved see section 3.2.1.

 Individuals can be involved in more than one MRC grant at a time.
 The award of a grant does not guarantee any further commitment to funding by the MRC.